 The applicant should provide the volume, number, and issue date (if any) that appears on the copy of each issue in the group.
+In addition, the applicant should provide the date of publication (month, day, and year) for each issue. deposit copy for each issue in the group.
+This information should be provided on the Title screen.
 In addition, the applicant should provide the date of publication (month, day, and year) for each issue.
+If the applicant fails to provide a date of publication, the application will not be accepted by the electronic registration system.

-To provide this information, the applicant should select "New" on the Title screen, enter the title and nation of publication in the fields provided, and then select "Save."
-Next the applicant should select "New" and enter the publication date for the earliest issue in the group.
-The date that appears on that issue (if any) should be entered in the field marked "Issue Date."
-If a volume number or other numerical designation appears on the issue, the applicant should provide that information in the fields marked "volume" and number."
-The applicant should select "Save" and repeat this process for the rest of the issues in the group.
+When completing a paper application, the applicant should To provide this information, the applicant should select "New" on space 1 of Form SE/Group.
+The issues that are included in the group should be listed in the Title screen, enter the application in chronological order.

+When completing an online application, title and nation of publication in the fields provided, and then select "Save."
+Next the applicant should state "No previous registration under identical title" in the Note to Copyright Office field if this isselect "New" and enter the first time that the serial has been submitted publication date for registration using the group registration option.
+If the earliest issue in the group.
+The date that appears on that issue (if any) should be entered in the applicant received a written communication from CAD indicating that the Library has or has not included the serial in its collections field marked "Issue Date."
+If a volume number or other numerical designation appears on the issue, the applicant should transcribe that statement in the Note to Copyright Office field.
+See Section 1109.5(A).